-A trie is a rooted tree that maintains a set of strings.
-Each string in the set is stored as a chain of characters that starts at the root.
+A trie is a tree structure that maintains a set of strings.
+Each string is stored as a chain of characters starting at the root node.
 If two strings have a common prefix, they also have a common chain in the tree.